abhishekraje30/petvets-frontend/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3a60744f-678f-4f08-a360-7d2e2dcb6560/deploy-status)](https://app.netlify.com/sites/pesto-n8-dbacs/deploys)

-# petvet
+# PetVet

 ![White and Blue Pet House Logo Design](https://user-images.githubusercontent.com/44527232/215319369-2cc0379f-c96d-4187-9704-098cd24a175a.png)

 PetVet helps pet owners to book an appointment for their pet.
 Many people have pets in their home and there is no platform available in the market where people can see nearby veterinary doctors.
-Our platform will enable people to book an appointment with veterinary doctors
+Our platform will enable people to book an appointment with veterinary doctors.
 <br/>
+Users can also read the blogs & can cancel the appointment through contacting the clinic.

 <br/>